amukh1/Java-Calculus/readme.md

         System.out.println(dA_dt.apply(1.0));
         System.out.println(dr_dt.apply(1.0));

-        // *implicit differenciation*
+        // *implicit differentiation*
-        // rate the radius is decreasng when it is 1.1 m^2 if the area is decreasing at
+        // rate the radius is decreasing when it is 1.1 m^2 if the area is decreasing at
         // a rate of -0.25 m^2/s
         System.out.println("\nImplicit differentiation - Related rates:");
         Function<Double, Double> dx = calculus.relatedRate(-0.25, Area);